V-Sekai/godot-blender/README.md

 Beware: Godot Engine through Steam has sandboxing issues.
 Try official versions on [itch.io](https://godotengine.itch.io) or [Github](https://github.com/godotengine/godot/releases/tag/3.4-stable).

-Beware: Blender through Steam and others that have a space in the path that need to be quoted `"C:\Program Files\Blender Foundation\Blender\blender.exe"` in the Godot Project settings.
-Note the extras `"`s.

 1. Open this project in Godot Engine 3.4. (or add the `addons` directory to your project)
 2. May not be needed: Go to <kbd>Project Settings > Plugins</kbd> and make sure the plugin `Blend` is activated.
 3. May not be needed: Go to <kbd>Project Settings > General > Filesystem > Import > Blender</kbd> (or just search for `blender` at the top) and make sure the path to Blender is set.
 If Blender is in your global path (for example, if you use [scoop](https://scoop.sh/) to install Blender, or you are on Linux/Mac), you can just leave the default `blender`.